 CHARLIE PILZER Chief Engineer was a co-owner of Airshow and the chief engineer in Takoma Park.
 Over 35 years his path has included performing, producing, and engineering award-winning Celtic, folk, and acoustic music.
 In addition to mastering many GRAMMY-nominated projects, Charlie received a GRAMMY for mastering and restoration on the Smithsonian Folkways Recordings Anthology of American Folk Music (1997).
 Charlie designed and built the Takoma Park complex to better pursue his passion for producing and recording, as well as mastering.
 His broad base of experience and musical knowledge has led to his success in mastering, tracking, and mixing.
 He has a Bachelor of Music in Music Theory from the University of Michigan School of Music.

-SOPHIE ADAMS engineers at Tonal Park and also serves as the studio assistant.
-She helps coordinate scheduling, offers support to other engineers, and makes sure artists feel at home.
+SOPHIE ADAMS is a freelance engineer at Tonal Park.
 She graduated from Elon University with a B.S. in Music Production and Recording Arts, and has experience in artist management, studio tutoring, and is a former intern at Tonal Park.
 She is also a singer-songwriter and enjoys tracking, editing, and mixing her own and other artists’ music.
 She began playing and recording with her sister and father in a home recording studio when she was eight, covering bands like Cheap Trick, The Verve, and The Pixies.
 After years of watching her father run his studio, she decided to continue pursuing music production and recording.
 She has loved living in Takoma Park for the past fifteen years, and is always working on new song ideas.